8th Macclesfield (St Paul’s)

 Monthly Standing Order: £15

-Please complete GIFT AID to help us cover extra costs
+Please complete GIFT AID to help us recover money to help run the group

 Uniform: